sarisabban/Pose/README.md

 **Key features:**
 - Designed to be extremely stable bare-metal python: NumPy is the only dependency for the core `Pose` and `Molecule` classes
-- 26 amino acids supported by default (20 canonical + 6 non-canonical: LYX, MSE, PYL, SEC, TRF, TSO), can be extended to 100+
+- 26 amino acids supported by default (20 canonical + 6 non-canonical: ALY, MSE, TPO, SEC, TRF, PTR), can be extended to 100+
 - Support for both L-amino acids and D-amino acids (mixed sequences fully supported)
 - 5 DNA and RNA canonical nucleotides
 - Full bond graph with atom partial charges